 While the octopus is a fearsome predator today, millions of years ago it was a rather harmless, limpet-like mollusk, with a hard shell that protected it from predators.
 Like today’s mussels and oysters, it likely had one meaty foot that it used as an anchor and to crawl along the seabed.

 However, around 125 million years ago, this single foot began to change and sprout arms that allowed it to grab and manipulate objects.
 These arms meant that the octopus was no longer the prey.
 Now it was a predator.

 But if it was going to become one of the great predators of the sea, it couldn’t just crawl along the seabed hoping to stumble upon its next meal.
 So the next defining evolutionary change came when it lost the shell and began to swim.

 Eventually, the hard shell turned into a soft balloon-like protrusion that could be filled with gas to make it buoyant.
 Evolutionary changes also allowed the octopus to propel itself with great bursts of speed by shooting out water through a tube-shaped funnel.
 This tube can be pointed in any direction to make quick attacks or escapes, and it was this advancement that took the octopus off the seabed and into the vast, murky depths of the ocean.

 Octopus skin can change color and react to its environment without the aid of the brain.

 Imagine that you’re scuba diving and you come to a coral reef, where you notice something hiding under a ledge, its color perfectly matching its surroundings.
 As you approach………….

-To read Other Minds Peter Godfrey-Smith Summary completely sign up to 12MIN for free (Click here)
+To read Other Minds Peter Godfrey-Smith Summary completely sign up for free (Click here)